gabysbrain/regression_vis.talk/regression_vis.md

 Benefits of treating a regression model itself as the "dataset" for visual data analysis

-* What are regression algorithms
+* What are regression algorithms?
-* Visualization pipeline (with alternative)
+* Visualization/analysis pipeline
-* Visualization techniques
+* Overview of slicing
-* Advantages of what we can do since we have the regression function
+* Advantages of regression model as dataset

 ::: notes
 In this talk I will show an alternative way of looking at how to visualize